 The typical eco-therapy session can run as much as $250 an hour, although many eco-therapists follow more traditional therapy rates (which vary by location) [source: MSNBC].
 Health insurance sometimes will cover the cost if the therapist is licensed.

-Learn more about eco-therapy and eco-anxiety on the next page.
+Learn more about eco-therapy and eco-anxiety below.

 - Davis, John, Ph.D.
 "Overview of Ecopsychology." http://clem.mscd.edu/~davisj/ep/ecopsy.html.

 - Interview with Carla Royal, M.Ed., eco-therapist based in central Vermont, Jan.
 27, 2009.